oracle-livelabs/oic/isv-fusion/lab3-isvtofusion/data-isvtofusion.md

 - Capture the ROOM_CREATED event data in OIC from 8x8 Jitsi platform Webhook configuration.OIC updates the event data in the Investigation Exec Summary field in the Fusion application page (HR Help Desk Service request page) through Fusion Cloud ERP adapter.
-- Oracle integration cloud implementation
+- The Oracle integration cloud implementation
 - JaaS (Jitsi as a Service) configurations.

 ### Prerequisites